 I – IDENTIFY – While you may eventually want to translate your entire website or a series of documents, take the time to “Identify” the documents or web pages you need translated first or which will give you the best return on your investment and prioritize your project accordingly.
-Once you identify which document or web page you want to translate first, you can get that quoted and get a good feel for how the process works before moving on to larger volume/higher dollar projects.
+Once you identify which document, PDF or web page you want to translate first, you can get that quoted and get a good feel for how the process works before moving on to larger volume/higher dollar projects.

 N – NOTIFY – It is important to “Notify” bidders of exactly what you are looking for and what you want them to quote.
 Limit your specifications to a few key points and always include the following: